This list is contains tools to data visualization software and several real world examples

 Processing: Open source drawing and development environment, interesting for teaching as it was originally developed as a tool for teaching programing to visual artists.

-Social Network Visualizer (SocNetV): Social network analysis tool, recently updated in late 2016.
+Social Network Visualizer (SocNetV): Social network analysis tool.

 yEd: Useful for diagrams and flow charts.